Update July 2018: Gyrosity became part of NYC-based Stadiumred Group, which also took a stake in Crosshair.-Ed.

 GYROSITY Projects, the interactive agency based in Nashville, has begun talks with investors here and on the Coasts to support a spin-out business, said Founder-CEO Garrison Snell.

-Snell told Venture Nashville that -- even though his agency serves customer in other industries, as well -- during 1Q17 about a fourth of his agency's revenue has come via its Music-centric CROSSHAIR application, which he now plans to stand-up on its own.
+Snell told Venture Nashville that -- even though his agency serves customer in other industries, as well -- during 1Q17 about a fourth of his agency's revenue has come via its Music-centric CROSSHAIR application, which he will stand-up on its own.

 The Crosshair app is currently used only to promote new songs among industry playlist makers and other music-discovery influentials.
 Crosshair solicits influentials' feedback on the music they're alerted to, a process ultimately designed to improve artists' sales via streaming and other modes.
 Artists pay $250 per cut for that promotional support.